jesusmares82/https-github.com-Homebrew-homebrew-php/README.md

       end
     end

+Before testing the extension, you will need run the command `brew tap --repair` to create a symlink in `$HOMEBREW_PREFIX/Library/Formula`.

 Defining extensions inheriting AbstractPhp5(34)Extension will provide a `write_config_file` which add `ext-{extension}.ini` to `conf.d`, don’t forget to remove it manually upon extension removal.
 Please see [AbstractPhpExtension.rb](Formula/AbstractPhpExtension.rb) for more details.

 Please note that your formula installation may deviate significantly from the above; caveats should more or less stay the same, as they give explicit instructions to users as to how to ensure the extension is properly installed.